Troubleshoot text messages showing numbers, letters, or symbols instead of text.

-Text messaging input mode determines if an SMS will be sent using GSM Alphabet, Unicode SMS, or Automatically (based on network preferences).
-GSM Alphabet or Automatically is the default setting on most phones.
+This is caused by your phone using the incorrect input mode.
+GSM Alphabet or Automatically are the default settings on most phones.
 The option to use Unicode is available, depending on the phone settings, but usually not used because messages can show as number, letter and symbol combinations instead of the original format.

 Switching from Unicode SMS back to GSM Alphabet/Automatic will resolve any issues with SMS messages showing number, letter and symbol combinations instead of the original text.